 All of the funds associated with Goal 1, as described in Table 89, will combine to meet the objectives of developing or preserving close to 1,200 affordable homes.
-Based on analysis of previous years' funding of affordable development, the \$25.5 million in capital subsidies (See TABLE 89) will leverage an additional \$130 million in other private funding.
-All Goal 1 funds, which now includes the state's Housing Trust Fund allocation, will directly address priority needs 1, 2 and 3 and described in Table 74, section SP-25 of the Consolidated Plan 2015-2019 Strategic Plan, while various funds will simultaneously address priority needs 4, 5, 6, 7, 8, 11 and 12 depending on the proposals funded.
-These funds are distributed to qualified developers with eligible project proposals to develop affordable housing (the ConPlan priority needs are included in the Appendix of this Action Plan).
+Based on analysis of previous years' funding of affordable development, the \$25.5 million in capital subsidies (See Table 89) will leverage an additional \$130 million in other private funding.
+All Goal 1 funds, which now includes the state's Housing Trust Fund allocation, will directly address priority needs 1 2 and 8 as described in Table 50, section SP-25 of the Consolidated Plan 2020-2024 Strategic Plan.

 The Consolidated Homeless Fund combines five different program sources associated with Goal 2, as described in Table 89, to fund rapid re-housing, state rental assistance, permanent supportive housing vouchers and emergency shelter operations, street outreach and RI Homelessness Systems Development Work.
-The Continuum of Care, RoadHome and State Rental Assistance programs go to fund the state's permanent supportive housing opportunities, although they function as separate programs.
+RoadHome and State Rental Assistance programs go to fund the state's permanent supportive housing opportunities, although they function as separate programs.
 The Thresholds Program develops housing for disabled and homeless persons in need of health services and those funds help add shelter beds and permanent housing opportunities.
 HOPWA funds housing assistance for homeless persons with AIDS while NOP funds the operations of rental units that offer reduced rents and supportive services for households that qualify as homeless.
-All of these programs combine to prevent and end homelessness, which is Goal 2 of the 2015-2019 Consolidated Plan, and shares the goals outlined in Opening Doors Rhode Island, the state's plan to end homelessness.
-Priority needs 4, 5 and 6 (Table 74 of the Consolidated Plan 2015-2019) are directly addressed by the distribution of these funds.
+All of these programs combine to prevent and end homelessness, which is Goal 2 of the 2020-2024 Consolidated Plan, and shares the goals outlined in Opening Doors Rhode Island, the state's plan to end homelessness.
+Priority needs 3, 8 and 10 (Table 50 of the Consolidated Plan 2020- 2024) are directly addressed by the distribution of these funds.
 These funds are distributed to qualified service providers located in Rhode Island that offer eligible programming for homeless persons and households.

 The LeadSafe Homes Program (LSHP) of RIHousing combines funding from HUD and from the state to remediate lead-paint and other healthy homes hazards (mold, lack of insulation, contamination, pest problems, unsafe conditions), providing these services to nearly 100 homes annually (combining both homeowners and rental housing).
 RIHousing's LSHP staff takes in applications, completes the inspection and analysis of need of a home, schedules a contractor walkthrough advertised to all state-licensed lead hazard work contractors, coordinates scope of work review and work plan between lowest bidder and owner, relocates tenants temporarily if needed, clears the final work with owner and contractor, then pays the contractor directly based on invoices once the work is cleared.
 The CDBG Home Repair Program provides funding to units of general local government (UGLGs), sometimes individual municipalities or groups of municipalities, to operate funding programs to homeowners in need of rehabilitation assistance.
-Priority needs 7 and 8 (TABLE 74 of the Consolidated Plan 2015-2019) are directly addressed by the distribution of funds to LSHP and municipal home repair programs (CDBG).
+Priority needs 1,4, 5 and 10 (TABLE 50 of the Consolidated Plan 2020-2024) are directly addressed by the distribution of funds to LSHP and municipal home repair programs (CDBG).